-Alternatively referred to as a rule-based system, an expert system is a program that performs tasks normally handled by people with vast knowledge in a certain area.
-For example, an "expert system" may be used to schedule train departures and arrivals, or diagnose a disease.
+Alternatively called a rule-based system, an expert system is a program that performs tasks normally handled by people with vast knowledge in a certain area.
+For example, an "expert system" may schedule train departures and arrivals, or diagnose a disease.
 Rule-based systems are a branch of artificial intelligence; they use reasoning based on facts to determine the answer to questions.

 When searching on Computer Hope, you're using an expert system we call Hopebot to help assist with computer-related questions.
 Hopebot relies on our online knowledge base of free computer information developed over the last 20 years and a database of hundreds of thousands of computer-related questions.
 This information is what computer experts have from working with computers, but as a system, it's accessible to everyone 24/7.

 There's no exact set of rules for developing an expert system.
 However, as an example, we'll give an overview of how Hopebot handles a search performed on Computer Hope.

 In this example, we'll assume the user is searching for the question "How do I turn on my computer?"